 It can be a bit tricky to understand and remember how much alcohol is in drinks, and how this can affect our health.
-The lower risk guidelines can help with this.
-All you really need to do, if you choose to drink, is to stick within the guidelines below.
-There’s one for women and one for men.
+The low risk guidelines can help with this, if you choose to drink.

-No one can say that drinking alcohol is absolutely safe, but by keeping within these guidelines, there’s only a low risk of causing harm in most circumstances.
+No-one can say that drinking alcohol is absolutely safe, but by sticking within these guidelines, you can lower your risk of harming your health if you drink most weeks:

 Counting the units

-Once you’ve got the hang of the lower-risk guidelines, then check how many units are in your usual tipple.
+Once you’ve got the hang of the low-risk guidelines, then check how many units are in your usual tipple.
 “ABV” means the percentage of alcohol in the drink and you can often find this information on the side of the bottle or can.
-The amount of alcohol in drinks can vary quite widely, and it’s worth looking for versions of your favourite drinks that have less alcohol , which can also be cheaper and often have less calories.
+The amount of alcohol in drinks can vary quite widely, and it’s worth looking for versions of your favourite drinks that have less alcohol, which can also be cheaper and often have less calories.